craftingcity/The-Known-World/Prenotes Jan 18 25.md

 - Ostentatious Loveseats
 - Pale Wood Desk
 ###### Workroom Lab
-> *Off the right of the Lounge, and below the Wash & Source Room, the Workroom-Lab is a pristine white, perfectly clean*
+> *Off the right of the Lounge, and below the Wash & Source Room, the Workroom-Lab is a pristine white, perfectly clean, alchemist's dream lab.*

 - Liquids Production
 - Powder Assembly